 It may be important for researchers to calculate a measure of precision for some estimates based on the NIS sample data.
 Variance estimates must take into account both the sampling design and the form of the statistic.
 A stratified systematic sample of discharges was drawn from a sorted list of discharges comprising all discharges in the sampling frame.
 To accurately calculate variances from the NIS, you must use appropriate statistical software and techniques.
-For details, see the special report, Calculating Nationwide Inpatient Sample Variances, available on the HCUP-US Web site.
+For details, see the special report, Calculating National Inpatient Sample (NIS) Variances for Data Years 2012 and Later, available on the HCUP-US Web site.

 If discharges inside the sampling frame are similar to discharges outside the frame, the sample of discharges can be treated as if they were randomly selected from the entire universe of discharges within each stratum.
-Although the NIS is no longer a cluster sample, discharges are still clustered by hospitals, so hospitals (HOSP_NIS) should be treated as clusters when calculating statistics.
+Although the NIS is no longer a cluster sample, discharges are still clustered by hospitals.
+Therefore, hospitals (HOSP_NIS) should be treated as clusters when calculating statistics.
 Standard formulas for a stratified, single-stage cluster sample without replacement should still be used to calculate statistics and their variances in most applications.

 A multitude of statistics can be estimated from the NIS data.
 Several computer programs are listed below that calculate statistics and their variances from sample survey data.
-Some of these programs use general methods of variance calculations (e.g., the jackknife and balanced halfsample replications) that take into account the sampling design.
+Some of these programs use general methods of variance calculations (e.g., the jackknife and balanced half-sample replications) that take into account the sampling design.
 However, it may be desirable to calculate variances using formulas specifically developed for some statistics.